qwint/pseudoregalia-archipelago/README.md

 The logic is separated by difficulty, which you can choose in your player yaml file.
 The options are explained in the template.

-You'll spawn in Castle with no items, but there are options to start with Dream Breaker and/or the map (if you are playing on the latest patch).
+There is an option to set or randomize your spawn point, and some spawns may start you with an item so you aren't immediately stuck.
 If you don't have Dream Breaker yet, you can save the game by touching a save point.

 You can get the PopTracker pack for Pseudoregalia [here](https://github.com/highrow623/pseudoregalia_brooty).